cushaw1/Chaos-agent/README.md

 download the dll from https://github.com/cushaw1/Chaos-agent/releases/tag/1.0.4 and put it in the folder titled sm_plugins. you shuold make online_mode: true,because it use steamID

-PS: plugin maybe have some small grammar errors if you use DefaultItem plugin,reward maybe not work
+PS: plugin maybe have some small grammar errors, if you use DefaultItem plugin,reward maybe not work
 # Config Options
 Config Option | Value Type | Default Value | Description